The Remaining Documents of Talaat Pasha: Notes

 The 1915–1916 resettlements cited in Talaat Pasha's Black Book of 702,905 Turks from regions under threat of occupation by Russian forces and of 924,158 Armenians.
-The cited figures do not fall in discordance with a February 29, 1916 letter sent to the US Secretary of State from the embassy in Constantinople (Istanbul) reporting upon the number of Armenian immigrants (for Syria only).
+The cited figures do not fall in discordance with a February 29, 1916 letter sent to the US Secretary of State from the embassy in Istanbul reporting upon the number of Armenian immigrants (for Syria only).

-Bardakçı denies that the data in the papers indicate that a genocide of the Ottoman Empire's Armenian population had taken place.
+Bardakçı states that the data in the papers do not indicate that a genocide of the Ottoman Empire's Armenian population had taken place.

-In accordance with May 27, 1915 Tehcir Law is qualified as exposing the genocide by one Armenian source which goes on to recall the clauses of the 1948 UN Convention on Genocide.
+According to one Armenian source recalling the 1948 UN Convention on Genocide, the Tehcir Law qualifies as exposing the genocide.

 In 2011, the Gomidas Institute published a 70-page English-language book by Ara Sarafian titled "Talaat Pasha's Report on the Armenian Genocide".
 It contained the population statistics and other data from the Talaat Pasha papers that had been published in Bardakçı's book, with additional analysis that included investigating what sources Talaat Pasha might have used for his population figures.
 About the "Black Book", Sarafian concluded that its terminology and data should not be taken at face value, but that its existence gives insights into the inner world of the Ottoman government, and that its use of sanitised language was particularly noteworthy.

-Murat Bardakçı complained that the 2011 Sarafian's translation into English of content derived from Talaat Pasha's Abandoned Documents was copyright theft, that it distorted his book, and the publisher Everest has sued Gomidas Institute on August 9, 2011.
+Murat Bardakçı complained that the 2011 Sarafian's translation into English of content derived from Talaat Pasha's Abandoned Documents was copyright theft, that it distorted his book.
+The publisher, Everest, sued the Gomidas Institute on August 9, 2011.